 Your feedback is very important to us.
 After you complete the online training please return to this page and complete a brief survey.

 This online training will provide instructions for using the new Map to Healthy Living (M2HL) Update Portal.
 The full training is available for viewing as well as chapters focusing on registration, editing agency information, adding/modifying/removing program locations, editing agency locations, and accessing help/support information.

 At this webinar (recorded live on 10/18/17), you will learn the building blocks of SNAP-Ed programming, SNAP-Ed guidance, and program monitoring.
 This training is required for organizations new to SNAP-Ed in FY 2018 and new lead program and finance staff at other organizations.
 The full webinar is available for viewing as well as chapters focusing on specific sections of the webinar.
 The Other Key Info chapter includes: Collaboration & Duplication, Civil Rights Training, Required Statements, Record Retention, and Monitoring.

 If you are required to participate in this training and did not attend the live webinar, you need to watch “SNAP-Ed 101 FY18 – All” or each of the individual chapters. and submit the Confirmation of Completion form to your MFF SNAP-Ed Project Manager upon completion.

 Topic Tastings are short trainings on a variety of topics.
-Revisit this page periodically as additional topics will be added throughout the year.
+Revisit this page to find additional topics added throughout the year.

 Michigan Fitness Foundation SNAP-Ed trainings welcome participants from MFF Partners, projects, and others who work in SNAP-Ed.
 If you require a reasonable accommodation to participate in training (in-person, online, etc.), please contact us at (517) 347-7891 or .